-Not wanting this important piece of American history to be lost, we spent weeks fixing the errors and editing the book to prepare it for publication.
+Not wanting this important piece of American history to be lost, we spent months preparing the book for publication.
 It's almost finished.
 It will be available soon here.

 Amazon has grown to be very large and is impacting the retail industry significantly.
 This project aims to quantify Amazon's growth.
 We begin by creating a database of their warehouse locations and size (square footage) as well as opening dates of the warehouses.
 You can find a Google map of the data we've collected so far.